 The management agreement provides for payment to the Manager of a performance fee in certain circumstances.
 If Gross Cash Available for Distribution for a given fiscal year exceeds \$3.20 per share of the Company's weighted average outstanding common stock (or the Incentive Threshold), the Company is generally required to pay a performance fee equal to 20% of all Gross Cash Available for Distribution for such year in excess of the Incentive Threshold.
-The Company did not incur any performance fees for the years ended December 31, 2012, 2011 and 2010.
+The Company did not incur any performance fees for the years ended December 31, 2013, 2012 and 2011.
 Cash Available for Distribution represents net (loss) income plus depreciation and amortization, unrealized losses from derivatives, non-cash items and any write-offs or other non-recurring items, less unrealized gains from derivatives and net income attributable to the historical results of vessels acquired by the Company from Teekay Corporation, prior to their acquisition by us, for the period when these vessels were owned and operated by Teekay Corporation.
-Gross Cash Available for Distribution represents Cash Available for Distribution without giving effect to any deductions for performance fees and reduced by the amount of any reserves the Company's board of directors may establish during the applicable fiscal period that have not already reduced the Cash Available for Distribution.
-Reserves for the year ended December 31, 2012, included a \$11.0 million dry-docking and capital upgrades reserve, and a \$10.9 million reserve for loan principal repayment.
-Reserves for the year ended December 31, 2010, included a \$4.8 million dry-docking and capital upgrades reserve, and a \$3.2 million reserve for loan principal repayment.
+Gross Cash Available for Distribution represents Cash Available for Distribution without giving effect to any deductions for performance fees and reduced by the amount of any reserves the Company's Board of Directors may establish during the applicable fiscal period that have not already reduced the Cash Available for Distribution.

-e.
-Pursuant to pooling arrangements (see Note 4), the Pool Managers provide certain commercial services to the pool participants and administer the pools in exchange for a fee currently equal to 1.25% of the gross revenues attributable to each pool participant's vessels and a fixed amount per vessel per day which ranges from \$275 to \$350.Voyage revenues and voyage expenses of the Company's vessels operating in these pool arrangements are pooled with the voyage revenues and voyage expenses of other pool participants.
+Pursuant to certain pooling arrangements (see Note 3), the Pool Managers provide certain commercial services to the pool participants and administer the pools in exchange for a fee currently equal to 1.25% of the gross revenues attributable to each pool participant's vessels and a fixed amount per vessel per day which ranges from \$275 to \$350.
+Voyage revenues and voyage expenses of the Company's vessels operating in these pool arrangements are pooled with the voyage revenues and voyage expenses of other pool participants.
 The resulting net pool revenues, calculated on a time-charter equivalent basis, are allocated to the pool participants according to an agreed formula.
 The Company accounts for the net allocation from the pools as "net pool revenues from affiliates" on the consolidated statements of income.
-The pool receivable from affiliates as at December 31, 2012 and December 31, 2011 was \$9.1 million and \$4.4 million, respectively.
+The pool receivable from affiliates as at December 31, 2013 and December 31, 2012 were \$10.8 million and \$9.1 million, respectively.

-15. Operating Leases
+14. Operating Leases